-C.3.6.1.2 UL - Central Station
+C.3.6.1.2 DCPS Central Station

-The Contractor shall connect the fire alarm system to a UL listed central station service.
-This shall include all work necessary so that all fire alarm signals including alarm, trouble, and supervisory signals are sent from the building fire alarm system to a UL listed central station service acceptable to the COTR.
+The DCPS operates their own Central Station for monitoring and connectivity of the fire protection systems; this function shall remain for all school buildings.
+The Contractor shall ensure connectivity of the fire alarm system to a DCPS central station service.
+This shall include all work necessary so that all fire alarm signals including alarm, trouble, and supervisory signals are sent from the building fire alarm system to the central station service.